Skip to main content

 3. Thin Margins

 Hosting margins are tight.
-A 10% drop in revenue could mean the difference between profit and loss.
-You need to know exactly where you stand.not guess.
+A 10% drop in revenue can be the difference between profit and loss, so you need to know exactly where you stand instead of guessing.

 4. Business Valuation